rrhernandez/commento-docker-ssl/README.md

 ## Complete the setup

-To complete the setup process, navigate to `https://commento.mydomain.com` and follow [commento docs](https://docs.commento.io/installation/self-hosting/register-your-website/)
+To complete the setup process, navigate to `https://commento.mydomain.com` and follow [Commento docs](https://docs.commento.io/installation/self-hosting/register-your-website/)

 Then embed the following piece of HTML in your website wherever you want Commento to load.
 You may want to do this at the bottom of each post.